Bi-Level Reinforcement Learning Pathway for Sim-to-Real Optimality: Sim-to-Real Optimality

-In this section, we establish the notion of \emph{Sim2Real Optimality} and describe how it can be realized.
-We consider a real-world \ac{mdp} as defined in Section~\ref{sec:background_mdp_rl}, and its approximation as an in-sim \ac{mdp} described in Section~\ref{sec:background_in-sim_rl}.
-Assuming the real-world and in-sim \acp{mdp} share the same state-space $\mathcal{S}$ and have a unique optimal policy, the in-sim \ac{mdp} achieves Sim2Real optimality if the optimal policy obtained in simulation is also optimal for the real-world environment, i.e., \(\pi_{\phi^\star} = \pi^\star\).
+In this section, we establish the notion of \emph{sim-to-real optimality}.
+Assuming the real-world and in-sim \acp{mdp} defined in Section~\ref{sec:background_in-sim_rl} share the same state-space $\mathcal{S}$ and have a unique optimal policy, the in-sim \ac{mdp} achieves sim-to-real optimality if the optimal policy obtained in simulation is also optimal for the real-world environment, i.e., \(\pi_{\phi^\star} = \pi^\star\).
 This can be expressed as the necessary and sufficient optimality condition:

-Sim2Real optimality is critical in applications where real-world performance is the priority.
-Conventionally, the performance objective is pursued indirectly by constructing highly accurate models of real-world dynamics within the simulation environments, for example, through supervised learning.
-However, for stochastic systems, the prediction accuracy of the simulation model does not necessarily correlate with the real-world performance of the resulting in-sim policy~\citep{anand2025all}.
-This stems from the near-impossibility of perfectly replicating the complex conditional distributions that govern real-world dynamics in simulation~\citep{ljung1999system}.
-However, it has been shown that even an in-sim policy under an imperfect simulation model \(f_\theta\) can achieve Sim2Real optimality under specific conditions on the model or on the in-sim reward function~\citep {anand2024optimality, gros2019data}.
+Sim-to-real optimality is critical in applications where real-world performance is the priority.
+Conventionally, the performance objective is pursued indirectly by constructing accurate simulation models of real-world dynamics via supervised learning and then training policies on these models.
+However, for \emph{stochastic} systems, predictive accuracy of the simulation model does not necessarily correlate with the real-world performance of the resulting in-sim policy~\citep{anand2025predicting}.
+This issue can persist even under good data coverage, because prediction-oriented model training is not informed by which aspects of the true stochastic dynamics matter for decision-making.
+It is particularly important in problems with economic or non-smooth objectives, where optimal decisions may depend on features of the transition distribution that prediction-based identification need not preserve~\citep{anand2025predicting}.

-To close the \emph{Sim2Real performance gap}, we propose framing the identification of the optimal simulator parameters~$\theta^\star$ satisfying the necessary condition for Sim2Real optimality in~\eqref{eq:necessary_condition} as a policy gradient \ac{rl} problem:
+However, it has been shown that even an in-sim policy under an imperfect simulation model \({\mathcal P}_\theta\) can achieve sim-to-real optimality under specific conditions on the model or on the in-sim reward function~\citep {anand2025predicting, gros2019data}.
+Following this observation, we propose framing the identification of the optimal simulation parameters~$\theta^\star$ satisfying the necessary condition for sim-to-real optimality in~\eqref{eq:necessary_condition} as a policy gradient \ac{rl} problem: